mono-company/jungle-css/README.md

 (Paths will depend on your specific framework)

-This is useful for checking out Ygdir.
+This is useful for checking out Jungle.
 In production, you will want to load in parts of the CSS, meant for specific things, by hand:

     @import "../../node_modules/ygdir/scss/junglecss/reset"; // Always start with the reset
     @import "../../node_modules/ygdir/scss/junglecss/e-base"; // Always load base elements as well